Save $5 on your first order with coupon code: SAVE5NOW

 "The world needs more writing like this, a merging of art and science that puts the concepts within reach of everyone.
 Phenomenal!" — Dr. Cortney Martin, Virginia Tech

 “Whether it’s read for content, for pleasure, or as a source of great read-aloud anecdotes, this book provides the most current information on hydrogen and other energy technologies in an enjoyable way.” — Richard Smith for National Science Teachers Association

 “The International Youth Fuel Cell Competition will continue to recommend this excellent resource for the academic segment of our competition.
 The students thoroughly enjoy the entertaining format while studying the comprehensive information about hydrogen energy.” — Kay Larson, IYFCC Director; owner - FuelCellStore.com

 Creation of Atomic Elements

 PART TWO: Where In The World Is The Hydrogen?

 Extracting Hydrogen from Coal, Natural Gas & Biomass

 This book has been used as a teacher/student resource by the National Science Bowl in preparing middle school students for the competition.
-Other high school science teachers have found it to be an excellent tool in the classroom, and so we put together a Study Guide supplement.
+High school science teachers have also found it to be an excellent tool in the classroom, and so we put together a Study Guide supplement.